cjlee112/gitpublish/README.rst

   using ``sphinx``.

-* it can work easily with equations via its support for Latex output and jsMath for HTML.
+* it can work easily with equations via its support for Latex output and jsMath or MathJax for HTML.

-* it can be published easily either as stand-alone HTML or uploaded automatically to software like WordPress.
+* it can be published easily either as stand-alone HTML or uploaded automatically to software like WordPress or Blogger.

 * as a line-oriented format, it works beautifully with Git.